-- 2. Students living within the established walking distances may be provided transportation on a space available basis.
+- Students living within the established walking distances may be provided transportation on a space available basis.
 This must require no change in bus routes, including bus stops.
 Annual applications for space available transportation should be made to the Transportation Office.
 Such students are still considered walkers. - 3.
 The Fairfield Board of Education will not provide transportation for students attending elementary or secondary non-public schools in contiguous school districts except for students whose placement in said school is for special education purposes. - 4.
 Walking Distance is the linear measure of a prescribed or authorized pedestrian route between the pupil's residence and his/her school from a point at the curb or edge of a public road or highway nearest the pupil's residence to a designated point or points at each school site.
 "One mile walking distance" means a reasonable measurement of a route to be traversed extending from the point of measurement at least 5,280 feet. - 5.
 Bus Stop a geographical location designated by the Board of Education or a designated administrator where pupils can safely wait for purposes of boarding or disembarking a school bus.
 Permanent school bus stops will not be established for regular school transportation, grades K-12, which cause school buses to enter cul-de-sacs, unless this provision results in students walking greater than the established distance for their grade level. - 6.
-Kindergarten students who receive transportation both to and from school will embark and disembark as near their residence as practical during the kindergarten-only school bus transportation.
-At all other times, these students will utilize the normally planned bus stops.
+Kindergarten students who receive transportation both to and from school will utilize the normally planned bus stops.
 All kindergarten students must be met at the bus stop by an adult.
 Students will be returned to school if an adult is not present.